What is Sustainability?

 Sustainability is "meeting the needs of the present without compromising the ability of future generations to meet their own needs.”

 The environment is influenced by a number of systems - namely social, economic and ecological - all of which contribute to the promotion or reduction of environmental stability.
-For social and economic sustainability to occur, there needs to be a sustainable environment, it is a prerequisite for the maintenance of life support systems, not only human life but the diversity of each and every species.
-Human beings are part of the biosphere, but we are rapidly depleting the environment, as our species is currently consuming and abusing more than Earth's ecosystems can withstand.
-Time is running out; the adaptation of technology is urgent and humans must take the step to be the custodians of the earth as we hold the key to resolving the issues of environmental sustainability.
+For social and economic sustainability to occur, there needs to be a sustainable environment - it is a prerequisite for the maintenance of diverse life.
+Human beings are part of the biosphere, but we are rapidly exploiting it.
+Our species is currently consuming more than Earth's ecosystems can withstand.

 The climate emergency is a threat to all species on earth, including humanity.
-It is exacerbating the rate of biodiversity loss and we are influencing the earth systems far more than we know.
-The earth functions in a delicate balance that stays within the threshold of operation.
-We are pushing the earth and its ecosystems to the verge of collapse.
-We are in the midst of the sixth mass extinction.
+It is exacerbating the rate of biodiversity loss, and has resulted in the unfolding of the sixth mass extinction: the Anthropocene.

 Figure 2: https://www.kateraworth.com/

 Once an ecosystem has passed its threshold it can no longer revert back to its original state.
 We are pressuring a number of ecosystems beyond their functional capacity and are exacerbating our anthropogenic impact on the environment exponentially.
 This is why we, as a collective, need to rise to the challenge of changing our behaviour in order to ensure our actions and choices promote sustainability so that we can preserve the planet and all the creatures who call it home.